samfargo/townscout/README.md

-# TownScout: System Overview & LLM Implementation Spec
+# vicinity: System Overview & LLM Implementation Spec

 > Architectural map: `docs/ARCHITECTURE_OVERVIEW.md`

 ## 1) Purpose, Context, Goals

-**Purpose.** TownScout helps a user answer: *"Where should I live given my criteria?"* by computing travel‑time proximity to things that matter (Chipotle, Costco, airports, schools, etc.) and rendering results as a fast, interactive map.
+**Purpose.** vicinity helps a user answer: *"Where should I live given my criteria?"* by computing travel‑time proximity to things that matter (Chipotle, Costco, airports, schools, etc.) and rendering results as a fast, interactive map.

-**Context.** Instead of precomputing every hex→category path, TownScout factorizes the problem into **hex→anchor** and **anchor→category/brand** legs.
+**Context.** Instead of precomputing every hex→category path, vicinity factorizes the problem into **hex→anchor** and **anchor→category/brand** legs.
 The frontend combines these in real time with GPU expressions using per‑anchor seconds stored in tiles and per‑anchor category/brand seconds served by the API.
 This keeps costs near‑zero and makes adding thousands of POIs (brands and categories) cheap.

 **Primary Goals.**